 Vanilla for Google Chrome is a cookies whitelist manager that aids the privacy conscious user in doing that.
-It basically allows the user to add specific domains to a cookie whitelist.
+It basically allows you to add specific domains to a cookie whitelist.
 These cookies are then not deleted when the other browsing cookies are deleted.

 The extension offers two options to do that.
 First, it is possible to add domains from the extension’s options.
 The whitelist supports wildcards, so that *.google.com will include www.google.com, docs.google.com and every other google subdomain.
 Whitelisting www.google.com for instance would only protect cookies on www.google.com, but not docs.google.com and other subdomains.